Qatar Chamber Hosts High-Level Arab Event On Persons With Disabilities, Entrepreneurship, Innovation

 He further emphasised the Chamber's encouragement of integrating persons with disabilities into suitable jobs within the private sector, noting that this aligns with the efforts of other national entities working to promote inclusion and equal opportunity in the country.

 Attendees toured the exhibition, which showcased various products made by people with disabilities, including accessories, handicrafts, silverware, wickerwork, traditional clothing, ceramics, and other handmade goods.
-The exhibition featured the participation of 25 exhibitors from several Arab countries Chamber innovation disabilities

-The event was held by the Union of Arab Chambers and the General Secretariat of the Arab League - Social Affairs Sector (Department of Social Development and Policies, Technical Secretariat of the Council of Arab Ministers of Social Affairs), in coordination with the United Nations Industrial Development Organization (UNIDO), and in collaboration with the Arab Academy for Science, Technology and Maritime Transport and the Arab Labour Organisation.

-Attendees toured the exhibition, which showcased various products made by people with disabilities, including accessories, handicrafts, silverware, wickerwork, traditional clothing, ceramics, and other handmade goods.
-The exhibition featured the participation of 25 exhibitors from several Arab countries Chamber innovation disabilities
+The exhibition featured the participation of 25 exhibitors from several Arab countries.

 Legal Disclaimer: